 A life Member shall have all the rights and privileges of the Association except that of holding office.
 Class AA-Life Members will pay no membership dues.

 Class A—Golf Course Superintendent: To qualify for Class A membership, an applicant shall have, at the time of application for membership, at least three (3) years’ experience as a golf course superintendent, be employed in such capacity and comply with all additional qualifications adopted by the membership.
 Class A Members shall have all the privileges of the Association including voting and holding office.

-Superintendent Member: To qualify for Superintendent Member membership, an applicant shall, at the time of application, be employed as a golf course superintendent and does not meet the additional qualifications for Class A membership.
+Class B—Golf Course Superintendent: To qualify for Class B membership, an applicant shall, at the time of application, be employed as a golf course superintendent and does not meet the additional qualifications for Class A membership.
 Superintendent Members shall have all the privileges of the Association including voting and holding office.

 Class C—Assistant Golf Course Superintendent: To qualify for Class C Membership, an applicant shall be, at the time of application for membership, an assistant to a golf course superintendent, and shall be presently employed in such capacity.
 Class C Members shall have all the privileges of the Association, except that of holding office.

 Class E—Educators: To qualify for Class E Membership, an applicant must be an educator or extension officer.
 Class E Members shall have such privileges of the Association as the Board of Directors may specify by Standing Rules, except those of voting and holding office.